 The internet of things is a phrase that is being thrown around more and more.
 The Internet of things (IoT) is the network of physical devices, vehicles, and other items embedded with electronics, software, sensors, actuators, and network connectivity which enable these objects to collect and exchange data.

 The IoT allows objects to be sensed or controlled remotely across existing network infrastructure, creating opportunities for more direct integration of the physical world into computer-based systems, and resulting in improved efficiency, accuracy and economic benefit in addition to reduced human intervention.

 When IoT is augmented with sensors and actuators, the technology becomes an instance of the more general class of cyber-physical systems, which also encompasses technologies such as smart grids, virtual power plants, smart homes, intelligent transportation and smart cities.
 Each thing is uniquely identifiable through its embedded computing system but can interoperate within the existing Internet infrastructure.
 Experts estimate that the IoT will consist of about 30 billion objects by 2020.

 All of the trends that have been touched upon, have one thing in common; they point towards an increased value and volume of data.
 Another noticeable trend in data over the last 24-months is the threat of cyber-crime.
 2016 was dubbed the ‘Year of Ransomware’ and 2017 have seen a number of major data breaches causing market disruption and leaving individuals open to the repercussions of actions of cyber-criminals.

 In an attempt to increase the protection of personal data, new regulations are being put into place around the globe, such as the GDPR, which will become law in May 2018.
-The General Data Protection Regulation will strengthen the rights of individuals and how their information is used, it will also impose heavier penalties to organizations who do not comply if a data breach is suffered.
-To find out more about the GDPR and how it will affect you download the Whitepaper here.
+The General Data Protection Regulation will strengthen the rights of individuals and how their information is used, it will also impose heavier penalties to organisations who do not comply if a data breach is suffered.